symphoniacloud/instant-serverless-pipeline/README.md

 ## Using S3 as 'source control'

-1. Clone this repo, and run `create-s3-source-pipeline.sh` .
+1. Clone this repo, change directory to `deployment-pipeline`, and run `create-s3-source-pipeline.sh` .
 2. Find the `instant-serverless-pipeline` stack in CloudFormation and wait for it to be ready.
-3. Run `commit-code-s3.sh`
+3. Change directory back to the project root and run `commit-code-s3.sh`
 4. Find your pipeline in CodePipeline, and wait for it to start (triggered by S3, might take a minute) and complete.
-5. Run `pipeline-test.sh` to verify your application
+5. Run `deployment-pipeline/pipeline-test.sh` to verify your application
 6. Start programming!

 ## Deploying manually